-Subsidies should only go to farmers who can clearly prove that they have taken concrete measures to provide environmental benefits to society as a whole.
-As an alternative to existing policies WWF has proposed that by following a few simple principles, a sustainable European agriculture would be within reach.
+WWF is of the view that subsidies should only go to farmers who can clearly prove that they have taken concrete measures to provide environmental benefits to society as a whole.
+As an alternative to existing policies WWF proposes that by following a few simple principles, a sustainable European agriculture would be within reach.

 • Public payments for public goods.
 Public money should only be used for provision of public goods such as sustainable water management, preservation of biodiversity, maintenance of cultural and historic landscapes, rural employment and public access to rural areas.